 In addition to its shareholders, the Company considers its staff and customers to be key stakeholders in its business as they are fundamental to the success of the business.
-Employees are encouraged to provide feedback on training, policies and remuneration as part of their annual

-Customer assignments are managed by a director who remains responsible until its conclusion and who will regularly revaluate the client requirements and issues.
-The Group's remuneration policy is to provide a remuneration package to attract, motivate and retain high calibre individuals, who will deliver significant value to the Group.
+Employees are encouraged to provide feedback on training, policies and remuneration as part of their annual review remuneration package to attract, motivate and retain high calibre individuals, who will deliver significant value to the Group.
 We are committed to the development and training of our staff.